Kerchner’s

 25, 30, or 35 years.
 Also the number of years on average per generation may

-over time, and also can vary from culture to culture.
-When you are trying to
+varies over time, and also can vary from culture to culture.
+When you are

-estimate the time in years to the most recent common ancestor (TMRCA), the
+trying to estimate the time in years to the most recent common ancestor

-result will differ depending on the number of years used for a generation.
+(TMRCA), the result will differ depending on the number of years used for a

 that tell the cell how to make a specific gene product such as a protein from

-the proper sequence in the gene to make a protein, i.e., “code for” a protein.
-The sequence specifies
+proper sequence in the gene to make a protein, i.e., “code for” a protein.
+The sequence

-which amino acid is needed at every step in the process in making a protein by
+specifies which amino acid is needed at every step in the process in making a

-a cell.
-As an example, the triplet code CAG is a Codon
+protein by a cell.
+As an example, the triplet code CAG is a Codon for the amino

 Genetic Marker

-location on a chromosome and whose inheritance can be followed from generation
+physical location on a chromosome and whose inheritance can be followed from

-to generation of offspring.
-A marker can be a gene, but usually it is some
+generation to generation of offspring.
+A marker can be a gene, but usually it

-segment of DNA with no known function, i.e., in the non-coding “junk DNA” which
+is some segment of DNA with no known function, i.e., in the non-coding “junk

 Genetics - The science which studies